Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/select-case.rst

       # Created by: Mr. Coxall
       # Created on: Sep 2019
-      # This program uses a try statement
+      # This program checks your grade

       # input